wpswings/woo-gift-cards-lite/readme.txt

 == Description ==

-**SELL GIFT CARD ON WORDPRESS WITH ONE OF THE HIGHEST RATED PLUGIN**
+**SELL GIFT CARD ON WORDPRESS WEBSITE WITH ONE OF THE HIGHEST RATED PLUGIN**

-Ultimate Gift Cards for WooCommerce plugin allows merchants to create, sell, and manage gift cards at their WooCommerce store.
+Ultimate WooCommerce Gift Cards plugin allows merchants to create, sell, and manage gift cards at their WooCommerce store.
 Customers can purchase these gift cards and send them to anyone by email.
 The recipient can use this card to make purchases at your store and he/she can also recharge/redeem these cards at your online or retail store.

 [youtube https://www.youtube.com/watch?v=YgPLO8HDGtc&w=560&h=315&rel=0]